 Complexities of cash-value life insurance should be explained by an experienced, licensed professional

 Using permanent cash-value insurance for this purpose should be secondary, the primary purpose of the policy is to provide life insurance and it offers a panoply of benefits above and beyond tax benefits to the cash-value.

 - general account surpluses/obligations

 - performance history

 …along with several other items, need to be understood for all products being considered by the policy purchaser; also reviewing illustrations that can generally show the guaranteed and non-guaranteed aspects/projections of a certain type of policy.
 That being the case, it is most prudent to speak to an experienced, knowledgeable professional since the choice made, will have to be lived with for years into the future.

 Filling the hole in a portfolio

-Another issue is that sometimes an investment doesn’t allow for liquidating only certain portions, like just the bond portion, of the investment.
+Another issue is that sometimes an investment doesn’t allow for liquidating only certain segments, like just the bond portion, of the investment.
 This might limit the down-side of the portfolio, but it can also inhibit the upside.
-But certain types of cash-value life insurance can serve as the conservative aspect of a well-rounded portfolio, by leveraging the typically long-term stability of a highly rated insurance company’s general account.
+But certain types of cash-value life insurance can serve as the conservative aspect of a well-rounded portfolio, by leveraging the long-term stability typically found in a highly rated insurance company’s general account.
 Since access to the cash-value can be done without taxation, or penalty, it gives the policy holder liquidity that is difficult to achieve with regular investments, and when the tax load is considered, it makes the tax free use of an insurance policies cash-value, all the more attractive.